-We searched the Cochrane Central Register of Controlled Trials and Cochrane Database of Systematic Reviews (to November 2015), and Ovid MEDLINE (2008 to November 2015) for relevant studies and systematic reviews.
+We searched the Cochrane Central Register of Controlled Trials and Cochrane Database of Systematic Reviews (through May 2016) and Ovid MEDLINE (2008 through May 2016) for relevant studies and systematic reviews.
 Search strategies are available in Appendix A1.
-We also reviewed reference lists of relevant articles.
+We also reviewed reference lists of relevant articles, and searched ClinicalTrials.gov for ongoing studies.